joetansey1/Bring-a-Trailer-Scraper/README.md

 The file you want is bat_historical_selenium_scraper.py I never had much luck with the RSS one (too few listings to bother), and also the influx_writer.py

+Includes grafana starter panel showing all the GT-350s by sales price and sale date as a .json to import